 Thank you for visiting my legislative website.

-I am honored to serve the residents of southern Jackson County for a second term in the Oregon Legislature.
-House District 5 includes Ashland, Talent, Phoenix, the southwest corner of Medford, Jacksonville and Ruch, and spans from the Applegate to the Green Springs.
+I am honored to serve residents of southern Jackson County for a fourth term in the Oregon Legislature.
+House District 5 spans from the Applegate to the Greensprings and includes Ashland, Talent, Phoenix, a southern portion of Medford, Jacksonville and Ruch.
 I'm convinced my district has the state's most passionate and involved constituents.
-I welcome your input and your partnership as we tackle the issues facing families and communities across the state.

 Representative Pam Marsh